KAROD90/KAROD90.github.io/README.md

 - [License](#license)

 ## Introduction
-My Portfolio is a React.js application that serves as an online portfolio to showcase my work, skills, and achievements.
-It provides an overview of my background, displays my projects, and offers a way to contact me.
+My digital Portfolio is a React.js application that serves as an online portfolio to showcase my work, skills, and experience.

 ## Features
 - About Me: An overview of my background, skills, and experiences.
-- Projects: A collection of my notable projects with descriptions, screenshots, and links.
+- Projects: Coming Soon...
-- Skills: A list of my technical skills and proficiencies.
+- Skills: A list of my technical skills.
 - Resume: A link to download my resume.

-- Contact: A form to send me messages or inquiries.
+## Notes
+- This repository consists of two branches:
+    - `master` - the _source code_ of the React app
+    - `gh-pages` - the React app _built from_ that source code

 ## Technologies Used
 - React.js: A JavaScript library for building user interfaces.